nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### F.2 Adding a patient

-1. Adding a new patient to the list
+1. Adding a new patient to the patient list

    1. Test case: `add n/John Doe p/12345678 ic/s1234567a`<br>
-      Expected: A patient named John Doe should be added into the list with his phone number and IC number.
+       Expected: A patient named John Doe should be added to the patient list with the provided phone number and NRIC.

-   1. Test case: `add`<br>
+   1. Test case: `add n/John Doe`<br>
        Expected: No patient is added.
-Error details shown in the status message.
-Status bar remains the same.
+Error message will be shown as phone number and NRIC are missing.

+   1. Test case: `add n/John Doe p/12345678 ic/s1234567a s/male`<br>
+       Expected: No patient is added.
+Error message will be shown as an invalid sex is given.

+   1. Other incorrect commands to try: `add 1`, `add`
+       Expected: No patient is added.
+Error message will be shown as an invalid command is given.

+##### F.3 Editing a patient

+1. Editing the details of a patient

+   1. Prerequisites: There is at least more than one patient in the patient list.

+   1. Test case: `edit 1 g/sulfa g/aspirin`<br>
+       Expected: The existing allergy tags (if applicable) of the 1st patient are replaced with new allergy tags, `sulfa` and `aspirin`.

+   1. Test case: `edit 1 p/1234567890`<br>
+       Expected: No patient is edited.
+Error message will be shown as invalid phone number is provided.

+   1. Test case: `edit 0 n/John Doe`<br>
+       Expected: No patient is edited.
+Error message will be shown as an invalid index is provided.

+   1. Other incorrect commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

-##### F.3 Deleting a patient
+##### F.4 Deleting a patient

 1. Deleting a patient while all patients are being shown